candybon/MemoryObserver/README.md

-MemoryObserver
+MemoryObserver (JVM profiler complement)
 ==============

-A neat JVM Memory Observer tool that allows for runtime calculation of the size of objects in memory.
+A neat JVM Observer tool that allows for runtime calculation of the size of objects in memory.
+It act as JVM profiler complement

 ==============
 This is a neat JVM Memory Observer that allows for runtime calculation of the size of objects in memory.